ey92/notes/1101/1101notes.md

 | how to recognize | - contrastive distribution <br> - minimal pairs <br> - overlapping distribution with differences in meaning | complementary distribution | overlapping distribution with no difference in meaning

 ## Figuring out the sound system of a new language
-1. identify differnt sounds that occur in the language
+1. identify different sounds that occur in the language
 	- determine **phoneme inventory**
 2. determine which differences are distinctive and meaningful (phonemic)
 	- find _minimal pairs_